Pool Safety Inspections in Brisbane

 • Fencing, gates, and latches – From the ground level, a pool fence should measure a minimum of 1200 mm and from the bottom of the pool barrier, the distance to the ground must not measure more than 100 mm.
 The gates must self-latch and self-close as well as not open towards the swimming pool area.

-• Non-climbable zone – Experts carrying out pool inspections in Brisbane also look at the non-climbable zone to see whether it complies with the safety standard which requires the zone to span 900 mm around the whole of the pool barrier.
+• Non-climbable zone – Experts carrying out pool safety inspections in Brisbane also look at the non-climbable zone to see whether it complies with the safety standard which requires the zone to span 900 mm around the whole of the pool barrier.

 • Cardiopulmonary resuscitation sign – There must be a CPR sign as per the requirements of pool inspections in Brisbane.
 The sign which should be displayed near the pool and in a conspicuous position must also contain helpful information to be used in the event of emergencies.